sonatype-nexus-community/cheque/README.md

 See the example file `.iq-server-config.example`

-### Oss Index
+### OSS Index

-If there is interest to run against Oss Index with credentials, it requires the .oss-index-config file to be configured and placed in the following directory:
+If there is interest to run against OSS Index with credentials, it requires the .oss-index-config file to be configured and placed in the following directory: